rhinolabs/ui-toolkit/README.md

 - **Eliminate Repetition**: @rhino-ui reduces the need to write the same boilerplate code over and over, saving time and reducing potential errors.

-- **Simplicity**: The core components and hooks are designed to be intuitive and easy to use, allowing you to focus on creating unique user experiences rather than dealing with complex setup.
+- **Simplicity**: The UI components and hooks are designed to be intuitive and easy to use, allowing you to focus on creating unique user experiences rather than dealing with complex setup.

 - **Efficiency**: With @rhino-ui, you can significantly reduce development time.
 The libraries provide a comprehensive set of tools that work seamlessly together, streamlining the development process from concept to deployment.